 For safety, adopting a structured approach enables the identification of hazards and the continuous management of risks related to an organisations own activities, with the objective of preventing accidents.
-When appropriate the SMS should take into account the interfaces with external organisations and public bodies.
+When appropriate the SMS should take into account the interfaces with other RUs and IMs in the railway system.
 Implementing all relevant elements of an SMS in an adequate way can provide an organisation with the necessary assurance that it controls and will continue to control all the identified risks associated with its activities, under all conditions.

-The adequate implementation of an SMS by LROs is a key element for success for the entire railway safety regulatory framework in the state, and it forms the basis on which the RSC issues Safety Certificates.
+The adequate implementation of an SMS by all RUs/IMs is a key element for success for the entire safety regulatory framework as foreseen by the Railway Safety Directive, since it forms the basis on which the RSC issue Safety Certificates and Safety Authorisations.